 In recent years within the investment industry, there has been a growing focus on considering and integrating environmental, social and governance factors (known as ESG) within investment decision-making and processes.
 The role and impact of ESG integration within overall investment practice is far-reaching and has the potential to add value by enhancing the long-term sustainable performance of portfolios.
 From an organizational perspective, research indicates that companies with strong ESG-related practices have lower risk, lower cost of capital, better operational performance and generally have better share price performance over the longer term.
 Approximately half of Canadians consider aspects of responsible investing as part of their investment decisions.1 These factors seem to be an even stronger driving force among Millennials, as studies indicate that approximately two-thirds of Millennials consider environmental, social and governance factors as part of investment decision-making and that 82 percent think responsible investing will become more important over the next five years.2

 Currently at the institutional investor level (including pension funds, foundations and endowments), there is a proactive and conscious shift taking place towards responsible investing as a tool to improve the investment process, a shift that is also beneficial to retail investors.
-RBC Global Asset Management Inc. (RBC GAM) is a proud Canadian leader in ESG integration/responsible investment.
+RBC Global Asset Management Inc. (RBC GAM) is proud to fully integrate ESG into all of its investment processes.

 What is ESG?

 At a high level, ESG investing can be defined as an investment practice that focuses on integrating the three ESG factors — environmental, social and governance — into the fundamental analysis of investments, to the extent that they may have an impact on investment performance.
 The degree to which ESG criteria is relevant to an investment will depend on three key things: the company itself, the industry it operates within, and the nature of the investment vehicle for which securities in the company have been purchased.
 Specifically within each of the ESG factors, consideration is given to components such as the following: